 In order to accelerate the transition to digital services and the wider digital ecosystem, broader access to higher quality and higher resilience internet-based services will remain important.
 The internet has intensified competition by making it easier for consumers to compare prices and companies to deliver services to consumers, producing a disruptive effect on the dynamics in various service markets.
 However, as market fundamentals have changed, so are new structures also being established and potential bottlenecks now forming.
 The new market dynamics are by no means limited to the electronic communications sector but affect all industries in our connected society.
-The increasing availability of data and analytical tools is changing a significant part of the European economy, enabling innovative business models, new products and processes, cost reductions, better-informed decisions by consumers, institutions and firms, as well as providing new growth opportunities.
+The increasing availability of data and analytical tools is changing a significant part of the European economy, enabling innovative business models, new products and processes, cost reductions, better-informed decisions by consumers, institutions and firms, as well as providing new growth opportunities8.

 Data-centric business models are now becoming the norm in the digital economy, and access to data and the use of algorithms is likely to have significant impact on competition dynamics in digital service markets.
 Network effects and scale and scope economies make growth the most prevalent strategy in platform markets, which can lead to new concentrated market structures.
-In addition, they raise questions about the impact of digital platforms with regard to both the principle of internet openness and competition, and whether the current competition framework can address any anti-competitive behaviour or whether sector-specific regulation might be warranted.
+In addition, they raise questions about the impact of digital platforms9 with regard to both the principle of internet openness and competition, and whether the current competition framework can address any anti-competitive behaviour or whether sector-specific regulation might be warranted.

 As an intrinsic part of digitalisation, big data and artificial intelligence (AI) are also expected to have a strong impact, both societally and commercially.
-Al is a general-purpose technology with a multitude of applications in all industries, such as healthcare, government, transport or finance.
+All is a general-purpose technology with a multitude of applications in all industries, such as healthcare, government, transport or finance.
 The versatility of AI in products and services in combination with its potential to impact citizens in myriad ways is the key reason why AI has become an area of such strategic importance for the European Union.

-Al-based systems are furthermore of particular relevance to the telecommunications industry due to their potential for various stages of operations (network roll-out, network optimisation, transmission optimisation etc.), new services (new revenue streams or business models, different categories/classes of services), customer service (customer service enhanced by natural language processing), data management (collection, validation, analysis etc.) or security (fraud detection, cybersecurity etc.).
-Traditional telecommunications operators may employ AI technologies in regulated areas, potentially affecting efforts in net neutrality, end user rights, data protection, competition (in terms of data economy) or security.
+Al-based systems are furthermore of particular relevance 10 to the telecommunications industry due to their potential for various stages of operations (network roll-out, network optimisation, transmission optimisation etc.), new services (new revenue streams or business models, different categories/classes of services), customer service (customer service enhanced by natural language processing), data management (collection, validation, analysis etc.) or security (fraud detection, cybersecurity etc.).
+Traditional telecommunications operators may employ Al technologies in regulated areas, potentially affecting efforts in net neutrality, end user rights, data protection, competition (in terms of data economy) or security.

 Besides the ongoing digital transformation, climate change is another defining phenomenon of our time.
-Digitisation promises to bring major efficiency gains that will translate into major reductions of greenhouse gas emissions.
-At the same time, the digital sector's environmental
+Digitisation promises to bring major efficiency gains that will translate into major reductions of greenhouse gas emissions11.
+At the same time, the digital sector's environmental footprint is increasing, with a growth in energy usage occurring.
+Currently, ICT today accounts for around 4%12 of the European carbon footprint (equivalent to civil aviation), with an overall

-&lt;sup>8 BEREC report on the Data Economy BoR (19) 106.
+8 BEREC report on the Data Economy BoR (19) 106.